injcristianrojas/password_storage/README.md

 ## Setup

-You need Python 2 for this.
-Python 3 support is unstable.
-Install the packages (ideally, inside a virtualenv) using:
+You need Python 3 for this.
+Install the packages (preferably, inside a virtualenv) using:

 ```shell
 pip install -r requirements.txt